cardano-foundation/CIPs/CIP-0032/README.md

 - The datum field on transaction outputs can either be a hash or the actual datum.
 - The datum field on transaction inputs can either be a hash or the actual datum.

-The interface for old versions of the language will not be changed, and scripts with old versions will not be able to be spent in transactions that include inline datums.
+The interface for old versions of the language will not be changed.
+Scripts with old versions cannot be spent in transactions that include inline datums, attempting to do so will be a phase 1 transaction validation failure.

 ### CDDL